D. A. Thomas: Political career

 D. A. Thomas was elected MP for Merthyr Tydfil at a by-election in 1888, and represented the seat until he stepped down to fight the marginal seat of Cardiff in January 1910.
 Thomas consistently topped the poll, not even Keir Hardie was able to topple him from his perch.
 Although an employer, he was felt to be a fair man, and was genuinely respected by the voters of Merthyr.

 He was an early supporter of the Cymru Fydd movement, but opposed its integration with the South Wales Liberal Federation, thus making an enemy of David Lloyd George, being largely responsible for that movement's demise.
 As President of the South Wales Liberal Federation from 1894 to 1897, Thomas believed that the southern counties of Glamorgan and Monmouthshire, which together contained over half the Welsh population, would suffer under the proposed scheme for a single national federation.
 He held similar views on the disestablishment of the Church in Wales, believing that the revenues wrested from the church should be distributed to the counties on the basis of population.
 With David Lloyd George, Francis Edwards and Herbert Lewis, Thomas revolted against the Rosebery Government's perceived downgrading of Disestablishment in 1894.
+In 1900 he proposed a motion calling for a full inquiry into the Jameson Raid, claiming that the earlier Committee of Inquiry had access to all relevant material and that newspaper disclosures had impugned its impartiality.

 D. A. Thomas was much disappointed when he was not offered Government office after the Liberal election victory of 1906.
 Unlike Herbert Lewis and Lloyd George, more had been expected from Thomas in 1894, and his actions in joining the revolt had not endeared him to the Liberal leadership.
 Thomas became increasingly disillusioned with politics, and left parliament at the December 1910 General Election, apparently a political failure.
 Certainly, his early promise had not been vindicated.
 In many ways Thomas was not suited to party politics and he was described by Stuart Rendel as 'a Tory in disguise.
 His greatest political success came later, during the wartime coalition (see below).

 "Coal King"

 After D. A. Thomas' expectations of high office were disappointed following the 1906 General Election he concentrated once more on business.
 In 1908 the Cambrian Combine was formed, with the merger of the Glamorgan, the Naval and the Britannic Merthyr collieries with the Cambrian Collieries.
 This great industrial combine would later take in further collieries.
 As Thomas came to realise that the golden age of the Welsh coal trade would not continue.
 Thomas sought to organise the Welsh coal trade to prevent destructive competition.

 In the pre-war years Thomas acquired tracts of coal-bearing land in North America which was not fully developed.

-He was awarded the Guy Medal in 1904 from the Royal Statistical Society for The Growth and Direction of our Foreign Trade in Coal (1850-1900) written in 1903.
+He was awarded the Guy Medal in 1904 from the Royal Statistical Society for The Growth and Direction of our Foreign Trade in Coal (1850–1900) written in 1903.